How to get a CPC

 A health certificate can be obtained from a doctor.
 In some cases, you will also need to submit an eyesight certificate from an optometrist or ophthalmologist (eye specialist).
 Find out from your doctor whether this is necessary.

 We need the original version of your health certificate.
-Normally, it must not be more than three months old when we receive it.
-In connection with the corona pandemic, we are currently accepting health certificates that are up to six months old.
+It must not be more than three months old when we receive it.

 You need to complete mandatory training for emergency vehicle driving, and to pass both a theory test and a practical driving test.
 The training must be provided by an approved course organiser.